maria-mz/whats-that-keyboard/README.md

 # What's That Keyboard

+This is a tiny game I created to help me learn **HTML, CSS, and JavaScript** :-)

-This is a little web-based game I created.
-I learned lots by making it! :-)
+The concept of the game might be a little out there, but I learned a lot by building it!

 ## The Game

-Without looking at your keyboard, think you can remember the positions of all the letter keys?
+Without looking at your keyboard, can you remember the positions of all the letter keys?

-You may not know the exact arrangement, but perhaps you remember some words you've physically typed before, that can help you visualize where each letter should go?
-That's how I go about it at least!
+You may not know the exact arrangement, but perhaps you remember some words you've typed before, that can help you visualize where each letter should go?
 I think using these words to recall the keyboard is an interesting application of spatial memory.
-While this might be a fun challenge, it's one-time with the QWERTY layout.
+I thought this might be a fun challenge, but it's one-time with the QWERTY layout.

+That's more or less the idea of this game. _What's That Keyboard_ explores using spatial connections, or words, to memorize a seemingly random arrangement of letters.
+Using a keyboard as the interface adds a tactile element to the game, and taps into that spatial memory beyond the screen.

-That's why I created _What's That Keyboard_.
-It's a game centered around this concept.
-Each day features a completely new layout, so the challenge continues on!
+Each day features a different keyboard layout, so the challenge continues on!

-You can play the game here:
+You can check out the game at .

-**P.S** There are still some features I would like to implement: Statistics, Settings, and Easy and Hard game modes.

-## Learning Outcomes
+## The Code

-I also made this project because I wanted to become familiar with the core web technologies—**HTML, CSS, JavaScript**.
+So, I mentioned wanting to learn web technologies...

 Indeed, throughout this project I've had to:
-- Design and build out numerous UI components
+- Design and build numerous functional UI components
+- Implement various CSS animations and transitions
+- Practice responsive design
-- Handle events of varying nature (e.g. keyboard input, drag and drop)
+- Handle events of varying nature, like keyboard inputs and drag-and-drop
 - Dynamically update the DOM
+- Integrate Web Storage API for persisting game details
+- Leverage third-party libraries, like `typo.js` and `seedrandom`, for added functionality
+- Document classes and functions with JSDoc

 As the project grew, I decided to adopt the **Model-View-Controller (MVC) pattern** for better seperation of concerns and code organization.
 My next goal was then to learn how to implement the pattern.